kotodharma/git-one/README.txt

 of filesystem paths).
 I've put it in the public domain, so you can do with it as you please.
 I would appreciate receiving improvements.

 ** At present I don't consider this to be ready to call "done" yet.
-Needs some more improvement and testing.
+It needs some more improvement and testing.